bpucker/CoExpPhylo/README.md

 `--iqtree` specifies the full path to IQ-TREE.
 This option can be used if IQ-TREE is not in the PATH variable or if a specific version should be used.
 The default is 'iqtree'.

-`--cpur` specifies the number of cores that are used for the tree construction.
-Default is the value of `--cpub` or 4 if no other value is set.

 #### Batch uplaod to iTOL ([Letunic and Bork (2024)](https://doi.org/10.1093/nar/gkae268) [^1])
 If wanted, the trees can automatically be uploaded to iTOL.
 To use this option, you must have an active standard subscription.